-This is the FSU Learning Management System.
+Canvas is the FSU Learning Management System.
 Many of your course communications, assignments, discussions, and assessments will be conducted through Canvas.
 You will be able to access Canvas through the myFSU portal.
-Selecting the icon will bring you to your Canvas dashboard where you will see your current courses using Canvas.
+Selecting the icon will bring you to your Canvas dashboard where you will see your current courses.
 There is also a Canvas 101 tutorial.